scottw0173/HTTPserver/README.md

 - The `/admin/reset` endpoint is restricted to `dev` environments via the `PLATFORM` environment variable
 - Chirps exceeding 140 characters are rejected with a 400 error
+- JWT access tokens are short-lived; use the refresh endpoint to obtain a new one without re-authenticating